 Single-day member: $150/Early-bird: $120

 Single-day non-member: $180/Early-bird $144

 Additional credit card processing ~ 5%

-While we are building our conference platform, please take note of the following dates:
+While we are building our conference platform, please take note of the following date:

 Present your work!